MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

     ![Object option.](media/recap-photo1.PNG "Object option")

-3. Click anywhere on the page that appears, according to the prompt, and then add the photos that you want to use to create your 3D object.
-After you've finished importing the photos, select **Create**.
+3. Select anywhere on the page that appears, according to the prompt, and then add the photos that you want to use to create your 3D object.
+After you finish importing the photos, select **Create**.

     ![Create button.](media/recap-photo2.PNG "Create button")